obsolism/obsolism/icons.md

 # Iconography

 In this document you will find a list of all approved iconography, as well as examples.
-The examples provided are only merely on incarnation of the represented icon, any sufficiently accurate illustration or other rendering is equally valid.
+The images provided are only merely a single interpretation of the represented icon, any sufficiently accurate illustration or other rendering is equally valid.